Give a Dog a Bone

 It’s no big secret really, just natural healthy food which our pets have eaten throughout evolution.
 We as humans haven’t domesticated them and made them evolve to eat commercial dog mush nearly long enough to change this process yet!
 Cats and dogs that regularly eat raw meaty bones (this is the best food we can feed them) are not only healthier animals, but they rarely have rotten teeth at any age.

-We as veterinarians, we can pick them every time.
+As veterinarians, we can pick them every time.
 When a pet has great teeth we ask

 “He obviously gets plenty of bones?”